 It may be worth the money to spend extra to get the top of the line product that will hold up to wear and tear and last longer.
 For example, you can purchase an average vacuum cleaner at a store for anywhere from $50-$80, but these vacuums often break after a year or two.

-If you purchase a more expensive vacuum for $500 with a five-year warranty, you may end up saving money than if you bought a cheaper vacuum and had to replace is a year or two later.
-This is especially true if you can purchase the expensive vacuum on sale.
+If you purchase a more expensive vacuum for $500 with a five-year warranty, you may end up saving more money than if you bought a cheaper vacuum and had to replace it a year or two later.
+This quality issue is especially real if you can purchase the expensive vacuum on sale.

 When Does the Item Usually Go On Sale?

 Have You Done Your Research?

-When you purchase a big-ticket item, you should take the time to thoroughly research the reviews and issues related to the product.
+When you purchase a big-ticket item, you should take the time to research the reviews and issues related to the product thoroughly.
 You should find a product that has the features you want at the best value.

 Read product reviews, check out reports on the durability of the product, and even check the resale price to see how well the value holds up.
 Then, you can be sure you are making the right purchase for you.